Joilene has been gardening and preserving food of all kinds for many years, and she thrives on the creativity involved in these processes.

 - Pressure canner (not a regular pressure cooker designed for cooking only small amounts of food, without putting it in jars)

 - Large roaster (enamel preferred), or large pot for cooking squashes

 - Wooden spoon for filling jars

 - Knives for cutting squashes—one regular and one serrated

 - Ladle – optional, but good for "wet" squash types

 - Saucepan or small cake pan, for scalding lids

-- Canning jars, quarts or pints (do not use regular "recycled" jars, which are of a lower quality)
+- Canning jars, quarts or pints (do not use regular "recycled" jars, which are of lower quality)

 - Canning lids of an appropriate size(s)

-- Vinegar (optional), for adding to canner water to avoid hard-water stains
+- Vinegar (optional) for adding to canner water to avoid hard-water stains

 - Towel or large board on which to set cooling jars